Famous Christian Martyrs and Why They Died

 St. Lawrence was among the seven deacons tasked with helping the less privileged under Pope Sixtus II who was also persecuted by Valerian.
 The soldiers of the emperor arrested Sixtus and beheaded him along with his deacons.
 Following the death of the pope, Lawrence started distributing the money and possessions of the Church to the poorest people in the city.
 Valerian heard the news about this, so he offered St. Lawrence clemency in exchange for bringing him the fortune hidden away by the church in three days.

 However, the saint went through the city, and instead of money or gold, he gathered all the poor and sick people the Catholic Church was supporting and presented them to Valerian.
-The emperor was furious and condemned St. Lawrence to a slow and brutal death by grilling on a gridiron.
-Despite being on death’s door, he was still able to find a way to get on the nerves of his persecutors by asking them to turn him over the other side of his body that was not yet burned.
+The emperor was furious and condemned St. Lawrence to a slow and brutal death by grilling him on a gridiron.
+Despite being at death’s door, he was still able to find a way to get on the nerves of his persecutors by asking them to turn him over the other side of his body that was not yet burned.
+And when it was done, he proceeded to cry again saying, “At last I am finished; you may now take from me and eat.”

 3. St. Margaret Clitherow, Pressed to Death

 St. Margaret was born in Middleton, England in 1555 from protestant parents.
 In 1571, she married a well off grazier and butcher named John Clitherow to whom she bore two children.
-A few years later, St. Margaret joined the Catholic Church.
-However, her husband was not only a fresh meat supplier, but he was also responsible for reporting Catholic worshipers to the authorities.
+A few years later, St. Margaret joined the Catholic Church converted by the wife of Dr. Thomas Vavasour, a prominent Catholic in York.
+However, her husband was not only a fresh meat supplier, but he was also responsible for reporting Catholic worshippers to the authorities who were in line with the Elizabethan Settlement, Protestant.

-On March 25, 1586, St. Margaret was stretched out on the ground with a sharp rock on her back and her body was crushed under a door overladen with unbearable weights.
+On March 25, 1586, she was taken to the toll-booth on Ouse Bridge where was stretched out on the ground with a sharp rock on her back and her body was crushed under a door overladen with unbearable weights.
 Her bones were broken, and she died within 15 minutes.

 St. Margaret Clitherow was given the nickname “The Pearl of York.”
 Queen Elizabeth I seemed to condemn St. Margaret’s killings, writing a letter to the people of York saying that Margaret should have been spared the gruesome fate on account of her gender.
 In October 1970, Pope Paul IV canonized Margaret as one of the forty English martyrs.